SuperOfficeDocs/superoffice-docs/user-guide/en/admin/requests/email/tab-outbox-for-email.md

 # Outbox for e-mail

-In the **Outbox for e-mail** tab is a list of the e-mails in the queue to be sent out.
+In the **Outbox for e-mail** tab is a list of the emails in the queue to be sent out.

-Select **Show sent e-mails** in the lower right corner to display also the last request e-mails.
+Select **Show sent e-mails** in the lower right corner to display also the last request emails.

 The following options are also available from the **Actions** button (![icon][img1]):

 * **Export**: Click here to export the list to a file.
 You can choose from these formats: Excel, HTML and plain text.

-* **Send**: Click here to resend the selected e-mails.
+* **Send**: Click here to resend the selected emails.
 This is only necessary if there was a fault with the automatic mailing.

-* **Delete**: Click here to delete the selected e-mails.
+* **Delete**: Click here to delete the selected emails.

     > [!NOTE]
     > You cannot undo this operation.